allioli/jenkins-docker/README.md

 *Details*
 - Specify named volume /var/jenkins_home to re-use previous jenkins installs and configuration
 - You need to run this command from the docker host machine, where the UNIX socked /var/run/docker.sock is located

+### With docker-compose

+1. Install docker-compose
+2. `cd jenkins-docker`
+3. `docker-compose up`

+*Details*
+- The named volume /var/jenkins_home will be created as `jenkins-docker_jenkins_home`
+- You need to run this command from the docker host machine, where the UNIX socked /var/run/docker.sock is located